Howard Alvin Crum: Career

 In 1953, Crum left California and accepted a position in the Department of Biology at the University of Kentucky at Louisville.
 After one year, he left to take up the Curator of Cryptogams position at the National Museum of Canada in Ottawa.
 Crum worked there for 11 years, and was instrumental in building up their bryological collection.
 In 1965, he accepted a position as Associate Professor of Botany at the University of Michigan.

 He began to work closely with Lewis E. Anderson on a compendium of the mosses of eastern North America.
 Their research was published in 1981, and recognized about 750 species.
+With Anderson he edited the exsiccata Mosses of North America.
 Crum began to teach summer bryology classes at the University of Michigan Biological Station.
 Realizing that no adequate textbook was available, Crum wrote his own, entitled Mosses of the Great Lakes Forest.

 Crum soon turned his attention to the genus Sphagnum.
 He went on to publish over 100 taxa new to science.
 Around this time, he and Aaron John Sharp produced the Moss Flora of Mexico.
 Crum gained much knowledge into the Mexican moss flora through his doctoral dissertation, which he used to help create this modern moss treatment for a tropical region, the first of its kind.
 In the meantime, he continued to publish his Sphagnum research.

 He soon gained interest in the liverworts and hornworts, and continued his studies until his death from stomach cancer at age 79.